Chris Renaud

-Chris Renaud (born December 1966) is an American film producer, director, illustrator, designer, animator, and voice actor.
-He was nominated for an Academy Award for the 2006 animated short No Time for Nuts, which featured the character Scrat from the computer-animated Ice Age films.
-His most popular work is the Despicable Me franchise, including Despicable Me and Despicable Me 2, which he co-directed with Pierre Coffin.
-Along with Coffin, he also co-created and lent his voice to the Minions from Despicable Me.
+Chris Renaud (born December 1966) is an American filmmaker, designer, storyboard artist, and voice actor.
+He is best known for his work at Illumination, including directing the company's animated films such as the first, second, and fourth films in the Despicable Me franchise (2010–present), the first two of which he co-directed with Pierre Coffin, The Lorax (2012), The Secret Life of Pets (2016) and its sequel The Secret Life of Pets 2 (2019).

-Life and career
+He also voiced the Minions in the first two films in the Despicable Me franchise and Norman in The Secret Life of Pets franchise, the former which he co-created with Coffin.
+Renaud received nominations for two Academy Awards for the Ice Age short film No Time for Nuts (2006) and Despicable Me 2 (2013).

+Early life and education

-Chris Renaud was born in 1966 in Baltimore.
+Renaud was born in December 1966 in Baltimore.
 At age 15, he moved to Bethlehem, Pennsylvania when his father, who worked for Bethlehem Steel, was transferred to their corporate headquarters.
-Renaud has said he had mixed feelings with the move, saying it upset him but it was also one of the best things in his life because it showed him "that there was a great, big world out there".
-He was the artist for the high school yearbooks and newspaper and had aspirations of creating comic books.
-He graduated Parkland High School in Allentown, Pennsylvania in 1985 and attended Baum School of Art in Allentown, where he received a $1,000 scholarship.
+Renaud has said he had mixed feelings with the move, saying it upset him but it was also one of the best things in his life because it showed him "that there was a great, big world out there."

+He attended Parkland High School in South Whitehall Township, Pennsylvania, where he was the artist for the high school yearbooks and newspaper and had aspirations of creating comic books and graduated in 1985.
+He then attended the Baum School of Art in Allentown, Pennsylvania, where he received a $1,000 scholarship.

+In 1989, he graduated from Syracuse University with an illustration degree.